 - Other countries where last mile laying of fiber is expensive and spectrum is more liberal for WISPs and less choked?
 Yes.
 Also explore Millimeter wave radios if you fall in this category.

 This would probably be better.
 The problem is that last mile access and right of way is badly screwed up in India.
 It would have been great if the govt. had run conducts(essentially pipes) along electricity poles or underground installations and leased them out to private players.
 Find out about the cost of laying fiber legally on poles in your area.
 In Goa this is super cheap at about ₹1000/km/month.
 Other places like NCR it is prohibitively expensive.
 You can always do it illegally and usually nobody would care, but you of course run the risk of future action being taken.
 Also fiber gets cut.
 A lot.
 So make sure you have a nice team set up who can take care of the fiber and lay new fiber and get a splicer, unless you can lease it from someone for a good price.
-For fiber you again have two options:

 This basically is running one core of fiber either to each apartment/customer or using active devices like switches to essentially split fiber to be used by more customers.
 A lot of people like to use media converters and regular cheap unmanaged switches downstream.
 Most of media converters are crap and this tends to cause a lot of issues.
 Active ethernet is very hard to do in a country like India where the cost of fiber a lot compared to the cost of laying it.
 Also you need uninterrupted power at all locations, which can be a huge headache to manage and is not at all scalable.
 Thankfully there is a better solution.